- Nuclear Power

 Join us in building a healthy environment and promoting sensible security policies.
 Make a donation to Oregon PSR today

-Oregon's Department of State Lands is currently considering the first of three proposals to move huge amounts of coal from Montana and Wyoming through the Columbia Gorge to Asia.
+Oregon's Department of State Lands is currently considering a proposal to move huge amounts of coal from Montana and Wyoming through the Columbia Gorge to Asia.
 As a group of health care providers and public health advocates, we understand the significant risks to human health posed by massive coal shipments on our rivers and through our communities.

 We believe that, at the very least, Governor Kitzhaber must review both a comprehensive Health Impact Assessment and a full Environmental Impact Statement before allowing any Oregon agency to grant a permit for any such project.
 Help us by joining your colleagues in requesting the development of a comprehensive Health Impact Assessment.

 If you are a physician, please read the Position Statement on Coal Exports from concerned Oregon physicians to Governor Kitzhaber to learn more about public health threats associated with proposed coal export through Oregon.
 Add your name to the statement.